What is a Trade Dress?

-Trade dress means the packaging, visual appearance, shape, graphics, colour combination which can be registered and protected from being exploited by the competitors related to their goods or services.
-In other words, trade dress is a product’s “total image” or “overall appearance” and “may include features such as size, shape, color or color combinations, texture, graphics or even certain sales techniques.
-For example, packaging of Mc Donald’s burger or shape and packaging of coca cola bottles or registered store layout design of Apple store.
+Trade dress means the packaging, visual appearance, shape, graphics, color combination which can be registered and protected from being exploited by the competitors related to their goods or services.
+In other words, trade dress is a product’s “total image” or “overall appearance” and “may include features such as size, shape, color or color combinations, texture, graphics, or even certain sales techniques.
+For example, packaging of Mc Donald’s burger or shape and packaging of coca-cola bottles, or registered store layout design of the Apple store.

 Requirements of a Trade Dress to Be Registered:

-- Overall look and feel of a brand in a market place, which is created, can be a trade dress.
+- The overall look and feel of a brand in a market place, which is created, can be a trade dress.

-- Belief of a consumer that the trade dress is the main source of distinguishing a brand from another.
+- The belief of a consumer that the trade dress is the main source of distinguishing a brand from another.

-- The arrangement of colours, design, shapes etc of a trade dress that needs to be registered must not serve any other utility or function other than creating recognition to a customer.
+- The arrangement of colors, design, shapes, etc of a trade dress that needs to be registered must not serve any other utility or function other than creating recognition to a customer.